-All staff and the parents who accompany their children are required to wear masks due to the number of high-risk individuals that we serve.
+All staff and the parents who accompany their children are still required to wear masks due to the number of high-risk individuals that we serve.
 Children are asked if they are able to do so.
 At the current time, our waiting room is not open as we are continuing to limit the number of people, including the number of therapists at one time, in the building.
 One adult may accompany the child to the therapy session, but at this time we are not allowing siblings.
 It is helpful to have an adult participate so that they can coordinate with the therapist on strategies to use at home.
-If the adult cannot stay during the session it is important to chat with the therapist after the session to hear about the activities done and what can be done at home to help work on the goals.
+If the adult cannot stay during the session, it is important to chat with the therapist after the session to hear about the activities done and what can be done at home to help work on the goals.

-Families are asked to text us on the posted number when they arrive and when met by the therapist will complete a temperature check, Covid-19 screening questionnaire, and hand sanitizing.
+Families are asked to text us on the posted number when they arrive and when met by the therapist will be asked about any potential exposure for them or their family.

-All therapists will be wearing N-95 masks which provide the highest level of protection for them and the children and families.
+All therapists will be wearing KN95/N-95 masks which provide the highest level of protection for them and the children and families.